rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 Back to the question, using a DimArray: *What was the temperature at a location in Los Angeles (34.2°N, 118.2°W) on day 90?*

-There are several Selector functions.
+There are several inbuilt [Selectors](@ref Selectors).
 For this problem, we would likely use either `At()` or `Near()`. `At()` requires an exact match, and errors if the coordinate we ask for is not an element in the lookup.
 I.e. our latitude lookup is -89.5:89.5, so 34.5 is an element in the lookup range while 34.2 is not.

 `Near` finds the closest entry to the specified coordinates.